 Discover the new Elizabeth Manor.
 Restored and reimagined for 2020, our team collaborated with World Golf Hall of Fame member and Two-Time Eastern Amateur Champion, Ben Crenshaw, to redesign the 18-hole, par 70 championship course as well as added a world-class short game and practice facility.

-Equipped to satisfy your golfing needs, the newly renovated course will feature all-new Zoysia tee boxes, new bunkers with fresh sand and drainage system, new irrigation and world class short game and practice range.
-Our facilities will be second to none.
+Equipped to satisfy your golfing needs, the newly renovated course features all-new Zoysia tee boxes, new bunkers with fresh sand and drainage systems, new irrigation and a world class short game and practice range.
+Our facilities are second to none.

 Explore our most challenging holes below.

 Hole 1: This hole is a slight dogleg, with water on the left and OB to the right, and golfers often have a tendency to hook or slice that first drive.
 Bunkers await slightly pulled shots both off the tee and into the green.

 Hole 2: The green can be driven but the golfer who tries usually finds more trouble than those who lay up.
 A lay-up iron shot, short of a fairway bunker leaves the golfer only a wedge to the green bordered by bunkers.
 Trees offer trouble to the left and OB is on the right.

 Hole 3: This is the longest hole on the course, down a straight stretch of fairway.
 Bunkers dot the way and a shot too far right will be OB.
 Otherwise trouble is at a minimum here.

 Hole 4: One of the toughest pars on the front side, this hole also requires a straight shot.
 OB and a treacherous rough looms to the right.
 A big drive and a long straight second shot is required to avoid a large bunker protecting the right side.